Seattle Pacific University: Residences

 The university owns multiple additional residences including Bailey, Cremona, 37 West Dravus, Falcon, Wesley and other buildings known by address rather than name are owned and maintained by SPU.
 These apartments are closer to campus but provide a more independent-living situation.
-They provide a great aggregate living environment among students.
-The 35 and 34 West Cremona apartments were remodeled in 2008–09 and 2009–10, respectively, and the Wesley Apartments at Cremona and Dravus, as of the 2011–2012 academic year, are now owned and operated by SPU and include the offices of two of the Residence Life Coordinators.
-The school sold the Robbins apartments in 2012.

 Athletics

 The university's athletic teams participate in the Great Northwest Athletic Conference at the Division II level of the NCAA.